amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 many other works is the maintainer of a powerful, user-friendly parsing toolkit [Ohm](https://ohmjs.org/).

 Patrick pinged me last week
-explaining that he was contemplating a collaboration with with [Camille](https://www.lri.fr/~gobert/) and [Yann](https://www.yanntrividic.fr/?lang=en) who were building a document publishing pipeline sourced from, amongst other formats, [AsciiDoc](https://asciidoc.org/)
+explaining that he was contemplating a collaboration with [Camille](https://www.lri.fr/~gobert/) and [Yann](https://www.yanntrividic.fr/?lang=en) who were building a document publishing pipeline sourced from, amongst other formats, [AsciiDoc](https://asciidoc.org/)
 (for related details see Camille's recent [PhD thesis](https://theses.hal.science/tel-04551620v1/file/125450_GOBERT_2024_diffusion.pdf)).